djcode81/fMRI-Connectivity-in-Mood-Circuits/README.md

 ## Clinical Relevance

 The dACC serves as a critical hub in cognitive control and emotion regulation networks.
-Connectivity patterns between dACC and cortical/subcortical regions are consistently altered in treatment-resistant depression, making this circuit a primary target for TMS interventions at the Stanford Brain Stimulation Lab.
+Connectivity patterns between dACC and cortical/subcortical regions are consistently altered in treatment-resistant depression.

 ## Repository Structure